TORONTO, Ontario — May 1, 2017

 For more information, please see section “3.47, Prescribed non-reporting financial institutions,” of Part XIX of the Income Tax Act in the Canadian Revenue Agency’s Guidance on the Common Reporting Standard.

 A number of changes to the Proceeds of Crime and Terrorist Financing Act are coming into effect on July 1, 2017.
-The changes will primarily affect financial institution business processes and internal policies, but SIT will make small software changes to include heads of international organizations (HIOs).
+The changes will primarily affect financial institution business processes and internal policies, but Portfolio+ Inc. will make small software changes to include heads of international organizations (HIOs).

 Here are some important considerations for the upcoming change: